dictu-lang/Dictu/docs/docs/collections/lists.md

 ### list.limit(size)

-To return a list with limited size. if the size is less than 0 , it will return empty list, and if the limit is more than size, then entire list will be return.
+To return a list with limited size.
+If the size is less than 0 , it will return empty list, and if the size is more than list's length, then entire list will be return.

 ```cs
 var list = [1, 2, 3, 4, 5];